 There are a few technical changes to be aware of such as setting conversions at campaign level rather than account level and being able to group conversion goals into action sets, but I said I was keeping it simple and jargon-free.

-The one that businesses really need to know about is Seasonality Adjustments.
-This allows you to plan ahead and optimize your bids for a specific time period where you may expect more opportunities for conversion (e.g. Black Friday Sales) and then automatically return them to normal afterwards so there’s no wasted budget.
+The one that businesses need to know about is Seasonality Adjustments.
+This allows you to plan and optimize your bids for a specific period where you may expect more opportunities for conversion (e.g. Black Friday Sales) and then automatically return them to normal afterwards so there’s no wasted budget.

 Up until now, Facebook has been the preferred tool for audience-based ads.
 In response to this, Google has merged custom affinity and custom intent audiences to allow for better targeting.
-Soon they will be able to target users based on their interests and behaviours to really rival Facebook.
+Soon they will be able to target users based on their interests and behaviours to rival Facebook.

 But wait there’s more!
 If you think your custom audience is working well, then you can use the new audience expansion tool to reach users that behave in a similar way to your existing custom audience.